DiegelD/Deep-Reinforcement-Learning-ND/p1_navigation/README.md

 the expected reward on the one step, but *exploration* may produce the greater total reward in the long run[1].
 One strategy is, if you have many time steps ahead on which to make action selection, then it may be better to explore the non-greed actions and discover  which of them are better than the greedy action.
 Reward is lower in the short run, during  exploration, but higher in the long run.
 This could be done by a linearly decay *eps=1.0->0.1* with a steady decay after every step with the equation below.
-Where *eps_end* is ne minimal value and *eps_decay* is the rate for the degradation :
+Where *eps_end* is the minimal value and *eps_decay* is the rate for the degradation :

 ![equation](https://latex.codecogs.com/gif.image?\dpi{80}&space;\varepsilon&space;=&space;max(\varepsilon_{end},&space;\varepsilon&space;*\varepsilon_{decay}))